Back

 Option 1.
 Cross-platform custom app development

 We’ve already discussed that one of the important factors that influence the cost is the number of platforms you chose to cover.
-We’ve also analyzed how much it costs to build an app on native iOS and Android platforms or on both simultaneously.
+We’ve also analyzed how much cross-platform, Android and iOS app development costs.

-If you want to save time and money on mobile app development, go with the cross-platform option despite the cross-platform mobile app developers charging more.
-You will need only one cross-platform team instead of two native teams to release your mobile app on iOS and Android platforms.
+If you want to save time and money on the mobile app development process, go with the cross-platform option, despite the cross-platform mobile app developers charging more.
+You will need only one cross-platform team instead of two native teams for iOS and Android app development.

 Option 2.
 MVP development